vzaccaria/vz-class-schedule/docs/usage.md

     -x, --xlsx                  generate an excel file of the schedule -j, --json                  generate a json file of the schedule -i, --import                format as import
+    -o, --export                generate a snippet of json to be filled up with content

 Commands:
     schedule                create a schedule from the problem